lironui/ABCNet/README.md

 ![Result](https://github.com/lironui/ABCNet/blob/main/figure/UAVid.png)
 Fig. 2.
 The experimental results on the UAVid test set.
-The first column illustrates the input RGB images, the second column depicts the outputs of MSD and the third column shows the predictions of our BANet.
+The first column illustrates the input RGB images, the second column depicts the outputs of MSD and the third column shows the predictions of our ABCNet.